Dancer James Leece plays the title role in the stage show version of classic Christmas cartoon The Snowman.

 Really, the show is a magical, winter wonderland brought to life with music and dancing.

 Why wouldn’t you book tickets?

 * Photograph of James Leece by Peter Simpkin.

-> The Snowman visits Milton Keynes Theatre from Wednesday 17th January 2018 until Saturday 20th January 2018.
+The Snowman visits Milton Keynes Theatre from Wednesday 17 to Saturday 20 January 2018.

-A version of this interview is featured on Total MK.
+A version of this interview with James Leece is featured on Total MK.